noodldocs/noodldocs.github.io/README.md

 Welcome to Noodl.

-To learn Noodl we recommend bla bla
+To learn Noodl we recommend to go through the examples and documentation.